 Is there a virtual option?
 YES.
-We partner with Catholic Virtual to provide supplemental, complete, and blended options for students.
+We partner with Stride K12 to provide supplemental, complete, and blended options for students.

 Are there payment plans available?
 YES.
 Through the FACTS Tuition Management System, you can setup payments to be paid semi-annually or monthly.
 There is a nominal one-time fee to setup payment plans.